 - 4.1 We will consider lending objects from all our collections unless there are legal or ethical issues that prevent us.
-Human remains and oral history are subject to the considerations outlined further below. - 4.2 A maximum of 10 objects will be considered per loan, but in exceptional circumstances more objects may be lent.
+Human remains and oral history are subject to the considerations outlined further below. - 4.2 A maximum of 10 objects will be considered per loan, (from 1 October 2017 this will be reduced to 5 objects) but in exceptional circumstances more objects may be lent.
 This is because the Museum must balance the work involved in these loans with its own programme of activities. - 4.3 All loans from the Museum's collections are subject to our conditions of loan, which are outlined below and issued upon receipt of a loan request.
 This document also explains how to apply to borrow objects and the approvals procedure.